 Ms. Van Orange has over 30 years experience as a picture framer and is an accomplished artist in her own right.
-With a BFA in painting, she is proficient not only in that area, but is also a skilled seamstress and is highly creative & talented in the areas of costume design, set design and set construction, skills which, in various ways, factor into her work as an expert custom picture framer.
+With a BFA in painting, she is proficient not only in that specialty, but is also a skilled seamstress, and is highly creative & talented in the areas of costume design, set design and set construction - skills which, in various ways, factor into her work as an expert custom picture framer.

 In 2011 Appalachian Gallery moved into the historic "Sandcastle" building, an elegant 114-year-old brick & stone Romanesque Gothic style structure with such beautiful features as the original handcarved oak woodwork, stained glass windows and hardwood floors, providing an exquisite showcase for the gallery's many treasures.

-Now located at 270 Walnut Street next to Morgantown Beauty College and right across the street from the Public Safety Parking Garage, Appalachian Gallery is open most of the year from 10:30am to 5:30pm Monday through Saturday.
+Now located at 270 Walnut Street next to Morgantown Beauty College and right across the street from the Public Safety Parking Garage, Appalachian Gallery is open most of the year from 10:30am to 5:30pm Monday through Friday and 10:30 - 4 Saturday.
 Check our Business Hours section on our homepage for changes in hours and information on special events.

 Quality, Selection, Expertise . . .
 Appalachian Gallery